-An FDIA injection is obtained in Fig. 4 by solving (SDP-FDIA) with parameters listed in Table I. There are 222 measurements in total, which are organized in Fig. 4a by voltage magnitudes (indices 1-5), nodal real and reactive power injections (indices 5-58), branch real power flows (indices 58-140), and branch reactive power flows (indices 140-222).
-The FDIA injections for nodal measurements and branch measurements are also shown in Fig. 4.
-It can be observed that the injection values are relatively sparse, especially for real power flows over branches (indices 1-82 in Fig. 4c).
+An FDIA injection is obtained in Fig. 5 by solving (SDP-FDIA) with parameters listed in Table I. There are 222 measurements in total, which are organized in Fig. 5a by voltage magnitudes (indices 1-5), nodal real and reactive power injections (indices 5-58), branch real power flows (indices 58-140), and branch reactive power flows (indices 140-222).
+The FDIA injections for nodal measurements and branch measurements are also shown in Fig. 5.
+It can be observed that the injection values are relatively sparse, especially for real power flows over branches (indices 1-82 in Fig. 5c).
 This is due to the fact that they depend mainly on the phase differences between buses, but the target voltages have identical phases as the true state.
-The geographic locations of the attacked sensors include the locations of the adjacent power lines, as confined within the superset used to calculate the upper bound [25].
-In addition, the spurious measurements against the original values are depicted in Fig. 5.
-Given the presence of innate sensor noise, it is difficult to identify the attack on the raw measurement values by observation.
-In other words, the attack is "hidden" among the sensor noises.
+The geographic locations of the attacked sensors include the locations of buses under attack (buses 12, 14 and 15) and the locations of the adjacent power lines, as confined within the superset used to calculate the upper bound [26].
+In addition, the spurious measurements against the original values are depicted in Fig. 6.
+Given the This article has been accepted for publication in a future issue of this journal, but has not been fully edited.
+Content may change prior to final publication.
+Citation information: DOI 10.1109/TAC.2018.2852774, IEEE Transactions on Automatic Control